-Effect: The District was initially unable to provide the auditor with supporting documentation for actual cost incurred for both inventory and capital asset additions or for the inventory used or capital assets disposed during the year which required significant additional analysis to be performed by the auditor.
-Multiple material audit entries were necessary to adjust inventory and capital assets to appropriate balances.
+Effect: The District was initially unable to provide the auditor with supporting documentation for actual cost incurred for capital asset additions or for the capital assets disposed during the year which required significant additional analysis to be performed by the auditor.

-Recommendation: We recommend that the District implement policies and procedures that allow them to track inventory on hand and capital asset activity throughout the year.
+Recommendation: We recommend that the District implement policies and procedures that allow them to track capital asset activity throughout the year.

 Response: The District is upgrading the accounting module and will have additional training regarding the system as well as better utilize the inventory module from our software supplier.
-District will strive to have inventory in better order to track capital assets.
+The District will strive to have inventory in better order to track capital assets.

-2020-005 - Journal Entry Documentation and Approval (Material Weakness)
+2021-005 - Journal Entry Documentation and Approval (Material Weakness)